 The trail took us to a shoulder were we could see the ridge we had to follow, at least to a false summit.
 There was little scrambling and a trail took us right to the summit.

 Thunder Mountain from Hwy.
 22. We parked at the end of the ridge on the right.

-After climbing just over 200 m, we came out on the shoulder.
-The false peak is in the
+After climbing 200 m, we came out on the shoulder.
+The false summit is far right.

-After leaving the shoulder, the ridge soon becomes narrower
+After leaving the shoulder, the ridge soon narrowed

-Looking back at the colorful ridge we traversed
+Looking back along the colourful ridge we traversed

 From here it's a walk to the summit